marianigcr/python_programming_datasci/README.md

 #### Initial Project report
 1. Search and load necessary libraries
-2. Exploratory data analysis
-3. Tweet pre-processing
+2. Tweet pre-processing
-4. Exploratory data analysis
+3. Exploratory data analysis
   +  Here we want to explore the distribution of the tags in the training and the test data sets
   +  If possible, to plot the evolution of sentiments through time
-5. Tokenization
+4. Tokenization

 #### Final Project report

-6. Model Construction
+5. Model Construction
   + Defining embedding dimension
   + Building sequential neural network
   + Compiling and training model
   + Evaluate model
   + Calculate and plot confusion matrix
   + Print Clasification report
-7. Analysis of key findings
+6. Analysis of key findings
-8. Final Presentation
+7. Final Presentation